Swim Lesson Tips

 HOW SHOULD I TAKE A CHILD UNDER WATER?

 When taking a child under, it is important to do so smoothly and then take them back up to the surface smoothly.
-We have seen it 100 times over, that a parent, when taking the child under, will be very abrupt going under and coming up.
+Always queue and count so they know.
 The child responds to the force of the parent’s movements much more so than the actual going under.
 Smooth and calm submersions are the key to success and helping the child to feel safe and thus learn quickly.
+Make sure you know your child’s limits and watch them throughout to make sure they are okay.

 QUEING: Queing is a very effective way to help develop trust, ease and grace in your child’s learning.
 Queing looks like this, You que the child by saying “Ready, one, two, three jump!”
 Or instead of jump, it could be taking the child slowly under water.
 Queing is way to prepare them for whatever is about to happen.